-Which Nations are Leading the Energy Transition
+Which Nations are Leading the Energy Transition?

 The global shift towards renewable energy generation is gaining momentum.
 Nearly every country across the globe is implementing new clean strategy, policy, and investment.
 However, there are a handful of countries taking notably impressive strides in the energy transition.
 In this clean energy landscape round-up, we explore the leading efforts of China, Norway, the United Arab Emirates, India, the United Kingdom, and the United States of America.
 Here’s our breakdown of how each of these nations are pushing to win the race to decarbonisation.